jeroenterheerdt/HAsmartirrigation/README.md

 - State:
   - 'Automatic': Automatic updating and calculation of that zone.
 Module and sensor mapping is mandatory.
   - 'Manual': Only manual updating and calculation of that zone.
-Module and sensor mapping is mandatory.
+No module and sensor mapping is required.
   - 'Disabled': The zone is disabled.
 No updating and calculation of that zone.
 Module and sensor mapping is optional.
 - Module: Choose the calculation module (see below) shall be used for that zone to calculate irrigation duration.
 - Mapping: Which sensor mapping (see below) shall be used for that zone.